 Ready to re-discover the city?
 Here are 23 free things to do in Düsseldorf right now:

-Free entry is now offered every Sunday at these 7 Düsseldorf Museums – for the whole year!
+NEW: Free entry is now offered every Sunday at these 7 Düsseldorf Museums – all year long

 Filmmuseum | Address: Schulstraße 4 | Museum Website

 Goethe-Museum | Address: Jacobistraße 2 | Museum Website